opentelekomcloud-infra/api-monitoring/docs/design.rst

 #.
 No performance monitoring: The API-monitoring does not measure
    degrations of performance, unless the performance does not dropped under some threshold that is considered as equivalent to non-available.
+The performance of each individual tested API call is measured and becomes visible in the Grafana, so that evaluation is possible.
 #.
 No application monitoring: The service availability of applications
-   that run on top of the IaaS or PaaS of the cloud are out of scope.
+   that run on top of IaaS or PaaS of the cloud are out of scope.
 #.
 No inside scope: The API-monitoring has no insights only acessible
    from the backplane of the monitored cloud.
 It requires thus no administrative permissions on the backend.